Vector35/binaryninja-api/docs/dev/bnil-llil.md

 # Binary Ninja Intermediate Language Series, Part 1: Low Level IL

 The Binary Ninja Intermediate Language (BNIL) is a semantic representation of the assembly language instructions for a native architecture in Binary Ninja.
 BNIL is actually a family of intermediate languages that work together to provide functionality at different abstraction layers.
-This developer guide is intended to cover the design and structure of the different ILs with the goal of helping clarify which APIs are best for answering which types of questions or changing which types of data.
+This developer guide is intended to cover some of the mechanics of the LLIL to distinguish it from the other ILs in the BNIL family.

-In later guides, we'll look at other ILs.
-This one is just focused on the Low Level Intermediate Language (LLIL), the second stage intermediate language in BNIL.

 ![BNIL-LLIL Selected](/images/BNIL.png)